AndrewBroz/cronli5/README.md

+> # DISCLAIMER: IN PROGRESS
+> This is a work in progress, and does not yet work generically.
+Do not use
+> until this disclaimer has been removed.

 # Cron Like I'm Five (cronli5): A Cron Pattern to English Interpreter

 Generate English language descriptions of schedules from cron patterns.